A basic guide to preparing and lodging a building warrant application. It is recommended you always use a professional.

 - Additional information to suit your specific project.

-- All your drawings need to be to scale.
+- All your drawings need to be to a scale.

 Lodge your application.